bobbyleg/Centrality_and_environmental_impact/README.md

 ## Running the code

-The file that produces all the main plots is ground_up.ipynb.
+The file that produces all the main plots is code_plots_paper.ipynb.
 The sensitivity analysis is performed through the sensitivity_analysis_paper.ipynb file.

 ## Code requirements